dub9999/dbus-solcast-forecast/README.md

   - The energy imported from the grid (/Energy/Imported).
   - The energy exported to the grid (/Energy/Exported).
   - The forecasted battery soc (/BatterySoc) at the end of the period.
+- Calculation also returns
+  - The expected cumulated production
+  - The expected cumulated consumption
+  - The optimized value for the maximum discharge power of the battery
 - If the solcast API returns an error, the error is logged and the calculation is not processed but the glib loop continues.
-- The results are automatically pushed to the DBus ending with a new value for /Settings/CGwacs/MaxDischargePower.
+- If everything go smooth, the results are published on the DBus.

 About 'com.victronenergy.forecast /AuthorizeWriteMaxDischargePower':
 - The value is of type boolean and is writable.
 - If value is set to 1 as done when python code is launched without the -s attribute, the result of the calculation is pushed to 'com.victronenergy.settings /Settings/CGwacs/MaxDischargePower'.
 - Calling the python code with argument -s or --skip will set the value to 0
-- The value can also be changed using dbus command from console while the forecast is running
+- The value can also be changed using dbus-spy or a dbus command from console while the forecast is running
 - If value is set to 0, the code will run as usual except 'com.victronenergy.settings' /Settings/CGwacs/MaxDischargePower' value will not be written.
 This is a way to keep the code running without interacting with the normal Multiplus operation.

+## Installation
+### Nota:
+- Registration of a user account at Solcast is required to obtain an API key https://solcast.com.au/api/register.
+- Without an API key there is no chance to successfully obtain valid API results.

 This repository must be installed on /data to survive to firmware updates.

-## Installation
 - Create a repository '/data/dbus-solcast-forecast' in the venus device and copy all files and subfolders of this repository.
 - Adjust the empty file 'solcast_url.cfg' with the complete solcast API url for the site including api_key parameter.
 - Open 'solcastforecast.py' and adjust the constant DEFAULT_SAVE_PATH to show where program must read and save the consumption history file and where to find the log file.
 The actual default saving path is set to usb key: /run/media/sda1.
 If DEFAULT_SAVE_PATH is not accessible, the current folder is used.